Stock market today: Asian shares mostly decline ahead of Federal Reserve’s Powell speech

 The Federal Reserve has already raised its main interest rate to the highest level since 2001 in hopes of grinding down high inflation.
 High rates work to do that by slowing the entire economy and hurting prices for investments.

-Hope had built that the Fed’s latest rate hike in July may prove to be the last of this cycle, after inflation cooled considerably since peaking above 9% last summer.
-Traders also have made bets for the Fed to begin cutting rates early next year.
+Hope had built that the Fed’s latest rate hike in July would prove to be the last of this cycle, after inflation cooled considerably since peaking above 9% last summer.
+Traders also have made bets for the Fed to begin cutting rates in early 2024.
 But a series of stronger-than-expected reports on the economy has diminished those hopes.

 The two-year Treasury yield, which moves closely with expectations for the Fed, rose to 5.01%.
 A day before, it had dropped to 4.98% from 5.05% after a report suggested U.S. business activity is cooling in August.